 • blue lips, tongue, or nails

-• infant's soft spot on the head seems to be bulging out or sunken in
+• in an infant, the soft spot on the head seems to be bulging out or sunken in

 • stiff neck